MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

 ---
-title: new - Increasing efficiency with an internal portal to manage DMV IIMS initiative participants
+title: Increasing efficiency with an internal portal to manage DMV IIMS initiative participants
 titlebold: Increasing efficiency with an internal portal
 titlenormal: to manage DMV IIMS initiative participants
+thumbnail: img/ncdmv-thumbnail.png
 preview: img/portal-animated-transparent.gif
+weight: 2
 notice: For legal reasons I am not able to show project details.
 I am able to discuss the generalized process and am available to discuss in more detail upon request.